Owl-Boy/Perspective-Games-Presentation/persp.typ

 )
 $

-There is also the logic $"ATL"$ (similarly perspective-$"ATL"$), which simplifies $"ATL"^*$ by forcing all path operators to be preceeded by path quantifiers. eg $angle.l.double 1 angle.r.double circle circle p$ is not allowed.
+There is also the logic $"ATL"$ (similarly perspective-$"ATL"$), which simplifies $"ATL"^*$ by forcing all path operators to be preceeded by path quantifiers. eg $chevron.l.double 1 chevron.r.double circle circle p$ is not allowed.

 == Model Checking
 Model Checking is the problem of verifying if a given model $M$ satisfies a given formula $phi$.